SK8-PTY-LTD/SK8Tech_Document/en/introduction/faq.md

 Generally speaking, from design to finish, a 10-page company website takes 2~3 weeks to finish.
 A E-Commerce website takes 4~6 weeks.
 A more customised website or app can take longer, up to 3 months to finish.
 Tell us the kind of website or app you like, and we’ll send you a free proposal within 48 hours

+## How We Develop A Website/App

+1. Enquiry
+Upon enquiry, we will analyse your requirements and give you a strategy proposal.

+1. Design
+We will draft, refine and finalise the design according to your requirements.
+1. Development
+After design confirmation, we will develop the website/app accordingly.
+Afterwards, a variety of testing follows.

+1. Results
+Voila!
+There's your website/app, designed, developed, tested and ready for production!

 ## Why SK8Tech

 ## What makes you special